redcode/Z80/README.md

 # Installation from sources

 You will need [CMake](https://cmake.org) v3.14 or later to build the package and, optionally, recent versions of [Doxygen](https://www.doxygen.nl), [Sphinx](https://www.sphinx-doc.org) and [Breathe](https://github.com/michaeljones/breathe) to compile the documentation.
-Also make sure you have [LaTeX](https://www.latex-project.org) with PDF support installed on your system in case you want to generate the documentation in PDF format.
+Also make sure you have [LaTeX](https://www.latex-project.org) with PDF support installed on your system if you want to generate the documentation in PDF format.

 The emulator requires some types and macros included in [Zeta](https://github.com/redcode/Zeta), a dependency-free, [header-only](https://en.wikipedia.org/wiki/Header-only) library used to retain compatibility with most C compilers.
 Install Zeta or extract its official source code package to the same directory of this `README.md` or its parent directory.
 Zeta is the sole dependency; the emulator is a freestanding implementation and as such does not depend on the [C standard library](https://en.wikipedia.org/wiki/C_standard_library).